 Conclusion

 The SQL SUM() function is an important and valuable aggregate function for aggregating numeric data.
 This can be used in scenarios like analysing the student report, calculating the revenues, or aggregating the values in groups.
-You can use the SUM() function with WHERE, GROUP BY, HAVING, and even with expressions or subqueries.
+You can use the SUM() Function in SQL Server with WHERE, GROUP BY, HAVING, and even with expressions or subqueries.
 When combined, these options allow SUM() to handle a wide range of real-world analytical scenarios.
 Avoiding the common mistakes and following the best practices makes the query clean and more reliable.
 In this blog, you have gained knowledge of the SQL SUM() function in detail.

 Take your skills to the next level by enrolling in the SQL Training Course today and gaining hands-on experience.
 Also, prepare for job interviews with SQL interview questions, prepared by industry experts.